TimeWalker: Personalized Neural Space for Lifelong Head Avatars: Building a Life Long Personalized Space

-\subsection{Building a Life Long Personalized Space}
+\section{Building a Life Long Personalized Space}

-In Sec.~\ref{3.5} of the main paper, we introduce our approach for constructing a personalized space with full-scale animation in a disentangled manner.
-In this section, we further elaborate on how we realize the animation of each dimension within this personalized space.
+In the main paper, we introduce our approach for constructing a personalized space with full-scale animation in a disentangled manner.
+In this section, we first outline the core design principles that validate our lifelong personalized modeling framework, then elaborate on the realization of full-scale animation across multiple dimensions.